 How do you delete recent Chime bank transactions?
-Like almost all banks, Chime does not allow you to simply “delete” a transaction with the click of a button.
+Chime Bank does not allow you to delete recent transactions.
 Each transaction is a list that the bank maintains for your records and their records.
 However, you can dispute a transaction as fraudulent if you don’t recognize it or if somebody took advantage of you.

 Today, I’m going to show you exactly how to remove Chime bank transactions from your bank statement and get your money back if you’ve been the victim of fraud.
 On a side note, I’ll also cover some tips on how to “hide” transactions in the future if you don’t want them showing up on your Chime transaction history.

 Need To Hide A Purchase?
 How To Delete Recent Chime Bank Account Transactions

 As I mentioned, unfortunately, you cannot delete a transaction from your Chime history.
 Your bank transaction history is a detailed record stored on Chime’s servers and used to balance both your bank account and Chime’s records.
 Banks are required by law to record each and every purchase that their users make using debit cards.
 This is to prevent fraud and ensure that everybody is treated fairly.

 Transactions aren’t like text messages or call records.
 Transactions hold weight and provide a record that money was sent and received digitally.
 If people could just delete their bank records at-will, think about how many people could get out of paying income taxes.
 They could “delete” all of their paychecks and not pay a dime in taxes.
 This is why it’s not possible.